vinser/haunteed/internal/embeddata/about.md

 It’s just for fun.
 Play it during night shifts, but don’t let the monitoring alerts pile up.

 **P.S.** In `crazy` mode with `real` enabled, the game will ping http://ip-api.com to guess your location.
 I promise it’s only for night-shift math, not for selling your soul.

+**P.P.S.** Some say the secrets to the high salary are hidden in the source code.
+Others just read the damn MOTD.

 ## License
 MIT